kubernetes/community/governance.md

   that frequent contributors will assist in our code-review process and with project maintenance
-- **Org Member**: an active contributor for at least 3 months; active enough to be useful to assign issues to them and add them to a github team (e.g., for a SIG) for notification purposes; trusted enough to run tests on their PRs automatically; can issue "@k8s-bot ok to test" for other contributors; if they choose public membership, they get a badge on their github profile;
+- **Org Member**: an active contributor for at least 3 months; active enough to be useful to assign issues to them and add them to a github team (e.g., for an SIG) for notification purposes; trusted enough to run tests on their PRs automatically; can issue "@k8s-bot ok to test" for other contributors; if they choose public membership, they get a badge on their github profile;
   should subscribe to kubernetes-dev@googlegroups.com; expected to be familiar with